thexmanxyz/Cookie-Consent-Neo-Gantry/README.md

 3. Copy the `.html.twig` and the `.yaml` file to your particle folder `/{gantry_theme}/custom/particles`.
 Please check the list below to determine where the template folder for your CMS is located.

 ## CMS Template Folder
 Please be aware that the template folder path varies in dependence of the used CMS.
-Here is a list of the folders for the different platforms.
+Here is a list of the folders for the different platforms:

-### Wordpress:
+### Wordpress
 `/wp-content/themes/{gantry_theme}`

-### Joomla:
+### Joomla
 `/templates/{gantry_theme}`

-### Grav:
+### Grav
 `/user/data/gantry5/themes`

 ## Configuration